codecrafters-io/build-your-own-redis/stage_descriptions/auth-08-hz3.md

  2) 1) "off"
  3) "passwords"
  4) 1) "29286e1ef54a85f9ef040c6e6dbdc3b8d1597a6fef4995b1b1d3617950a0ae93"
- 5) "commands"
- 6) "-@all"
 ```

 The tester will validate the following for the response for the `ACL GETUSER` command:

-- The response complies with the response format of the `ACL GETUSER` command.
+- The first element of the response array is the literal string `flags`, encoded as a RESP bulk string.
-- The `flags` array contains the flag `off`.
+- The second element of the response array is an array containing the flag `off`.
+- The third element of the response array is the literal string `passwords`, encoded as a RESP bulk string.
-- The SHA-256 hash of the user's password is present in the passwords array after the password has been set.
+- The fourth element of the response array is an empty array before setting the password.
-- The command permission rule for the user is `-@all`, meaning that the user has no permissions to run any commands.
+- After setting the user password, whether at the time of user creation, or later, the fourth element should be an array with one element.
+This element should be the SHA-256 hash of the user's password encoded as a RESP bulk string.

 ### Notes